vector-of-bool/vector-of-bool.github.io/_drafts/enough-ctad-fud.md

-It's actually hard to objectively quantify what is surprising about the above example, but I think a good candidate for doing so is to show a snippet of code be believe to be *always correct*, that can be broken by corner cases:
+It's actually hard to objectively quantify what is surprising about the above example, but I think a good candidate for doing so is to show a snippet of code one would believe to be *always correct* that can be broken by corner
+cases:

 ```c++
 template <typename Something>